 The havoc they raised in Super Bowl XII with 4 sacks, countless hurries that led to 4 interceptions on the biggest stage didn’t hurt.
 When half your line, DT Randy White and DE the late Harvey Martin, become the first defensive linemen to win Super Bowl MVP, that puts on an exclamation point on the season.

-Other talents such as Ed “Too Tall” Jones, Thomas “Hollywood” Henderson made names for themselves as well.
-They would defend their championship in the following Super Bowl with the Pittsburgh Steelers where they ranked #2 in defense.
+Other talents such as Ed “Too Tall” Jones, Thomas “Hollywood” Henderson who made his 1st Pro Bowl, made names for themselves as well.
+They would defend their championship in the following Super Bowl with the Pittsburgh Steelers where they ranked #2 in defense to the Steelers ranked third.
 That’s another story for a different time.

 Epilogue: This was the crowning jewel in the late Tom Landry’s coaching career.
 Where he engineered a majority of the tactics to bring the 4-3 to be the modern staple of defense in the NFL.
 It was his ability to innovate that defense and come up with the Flex Defense to read and react as well as keep the Middle Linebacker (Bob Breunig) free of potential blockers.